-Commercial generators can be extremely loud during operation, especially those units that are powered by diesel fuel.
+Commercial generators that use power via diesel fuel can be extremely loud during operations.
 The decibel level can be high enough to seriously damage the hearing of anyone in close proximity to the generator, so you should make sure that all employees wear earmuffs to protect their hearing when they are working anywhere near the unit.
 You could also install a sound-attenuated enclosure, which is a barrier that is used to greatly reduce the noise that a generator produces.

-While generators can be used in various conditions, they should be protected during heavy winds, rain, and other inclement weather.
+While we use generators in various conditions, it’s best to protect the unit during heavy winds, rain, and other inclement weather.
 Wind can cause dust and other debris to enter your generator openings, which can clog filters and make your generator work harder to run than necessary.
 You should clean your filters regularly and then change them as needed.
 Running a generator during a rainstorm can lead to an electrical failure that permanently damages your generator.
 Thankfully, there are special canopy covers and steel enclosures that you can use to protect your generator during adverse weather conditions.
 You should also never touch a generator with wet hands or while standing in pooled water.
 Doing so could cause electrocution, so it’s extremely important to watch where you step near the generator.

 There should be at least 15 feet of space between the generator and any nearby doors, windows, and vents.
 This will help prevent dangerous exhaust fumes from entering your facility.
-There should also be about 3 to 5 feet of clearance between your generator and anything else, like a fence post.
+There should also be about 3ft-5ft of clearance between your generator and surroundings.

-Due to the safety risks that a generator presents, you should put security measures, such as a locked fence, in place to keep your general employees from accessing the unit.
-You can make sure that your authorized personnel understand the proper way to handle the generator by conducting regular safety tests.
+Due to the risks that a generator presents, apply security measures to keep your general employees from accessing the unit.
+Make sure that your authorized personnel properly how to handle the generator.
+Conduct regular safety tests to apply their knowledge.

 Understanding how to operate your generator is essential in ensuring the safety of everyone in your building.
 You should read and follow the manufacturer’s instructions before using the generator.
-The unit should never be connected to a wall outlet.
+Never connect the unit to a wall outlet.
 When installing a new unit, a master electrician or generator professional should connect it to the main power breaker once it is in place.
 You should also never exceed the maximum power load your generator can handle, or you’ll risk overheating the unit.
 Overheating your generator can cause it to shutdown and possibly cause irreparable damage.

-Periodic maintenance checks are the best way to make sure your generator will perform when you need it.
-Common maintenance tasks will include refilling fuel and coolant, changing the oil and filters, checking for loose or corroded connections, and inspecting for leaks.
+Periodic maintenance checks are the best way to ensure your generator will perform when you need it.
+Common maintenance tasks include; refilling fuel and coolant, changing oil and filters, checking for loose or corroded connections, and inspecting for leaks.
 You should also run the engine for at least 30 minutes to make sure it works properly.
 If you notice a problem, you should contact a generator professional right away.
-Taking care of any repairs or replacement parts it needs promptly can keep a small issue from progressing into a major problem that’s costly to fix.
+Taking care of any repairs needed promptly will keep a small issue from progressing into a major problem.

 Understanding how to use your generator safely is important to the success of your company.
 To learn more, contact the knowledgeable staff at Valley Power Systems.
 We’re proud to provide power solutions for businesses all over California.